SagorAhamed251245/Mongodb-Master/README.md

 );
 ```

-This query filters all documents where `gender` is `"Female"` and returns the `gender`, `email`, and `phone` fields.
+This query will filter all documents where `gender` is `"Female"` and return the `gender`, `email`, and `phone` fields.

 ### Projections

 MongoDB projections allow you to specify which fields to include or exclude from the query results.
-Here's an example that uses projections to display only specific fields:
+Example:

 ```javascript
 db["practice-data"]